 Once you have set a consistent time to update your content, you can use this handy checklist to promote your content!
 This is the easiest step because now you have already read our blog post about using platforms that update all of your media for you, so you already know how easy it is to create a calendar that tells you when to update, what site, and when to respond.
 This is the least stress in terms of execution because all of the hard work is in creating the content.

-iPhone, Galaxys, tablets, there is such a huge reach of technology that extends beyond the computer.
-With that in mind, it would serve you a lot of good to cater to the smartphone users simply because you have more access to them.
+iPhone, Android, and tablets – there is such a huge reach of technology that extends beyond the computer.
+With that in mind, it would serve you a lot of good to cater to smartphone users simply because you have more access to them.
 These users typically check their phones first thing in the morning, and throughout the day when there is downtime.

-Posting between six and nine am, and right before dinner, which is usually five to six pm are good starting points to target these demographics.
+Posting between 6 AM and 9 AM, and right before dinner, which is usually five to six pm are good starting points to target these demographics.
 The major thing to know with smartphone users is that they tend to be a bit more connected so you have to be a bit more creative to be visible.

 I know this may seem counterintuitive, but the reality is that it becomes overbearing if all a company wants is for you to look at something that they recommend.
 It becomes the social equivalent of that friend that always wants some of your food but never shares when you want some of theirs.
 Companies are starting to realize this with their interactions on social media.

 For example, after the Grammy’s home run hit by Arby’s. the Superbowl was suddenly saturated with companies trying to have the next funny, viral tweet.
 (Personally, JC Penny won it for me with the “drunk tweeting” when they were supposedly typing with mittens.
 Mittens?
 Really?
 Well played.)
 The aftereffect is that JC Penny now looks a lot more fun as a brand and their twitter seems a lot more exciting rather than a constant gaggle of “Check out our new sale!
 Check out this discount!”